Intsights/sergeant/docs/worker/config/encoder.md

 ```

-The `compressor` parameter defines the type of the compressor.
-Each task prior to being pushed to the queue is going through a compressor.
-The usage of `compressor` can help reducing the storage/memory of the broker.
-Tasks with a lot of parameters/data can take a lot of memory and might fill the memory/storage quickly.
-Using a compressor would impact the performance of task pushing/pulling due to the compression algorithm being a CPU intensive operation.
+The `compressor` parameter specifies the type of compressor.
+Each task is compressed before being pushed to the queue.
+Brokers can reduce storage/memory usage by using `compressor`.
+Tasks with a lot of parameters or data can quickly take up a lot of memory.
+Due to the compression algorithm being a CPU intensive operation, using a compressor would negatively impact task pushing/pulling.

-The following compressors are available:
+You can choose from the following compressors:

 - `None` [default] - No compression is applied
 - `bzip2`